apollographql/apollo-server/docs/source/integrations/building-integrations.md

 whether to look in `body` or `search` for the GraphQL-specific parts of the query.
 So, we have our `method`, `body`, and `search` properties for the `HTTPGraphQLRequest`.

-Finally, we have to create the `headers` property because Apollo Server expects `headers` to return a `Map`.
+Finally, we have to create the `headers` property because Apollo Server expects `headers` to be a `Map`.

 In the Express integration, we construct a `Map` by iterating over the `headers` object, like so: